MacauleyMorgan/Project-Three/README.md

 The user can update the account password via the account page
 - As a logged in user, I would like the flexibility to change my email and password when I need to

+Toggle admin function
+- As an admin, I would like to be able to grant/remove admin access to trusted users on the site

 ### Delete
 The user has the option to remove/delete recipes from their account and the database